 • Tribal cannabis and hemp regulatory programs and ordinances

 • Compliance with state regulated markets; and

-advocating for tribal rights and parity in treatment with states both in and out of court.
+• Advocating in and out of court for tribal rights and parity in treatment with states.

-Attorneys Sean McAllister and Brad Bartlett with the St. Croix Band of Chippewa Tribal Council (August 2017).
+Attorney Sean McAllister with the St. Croix Band of Chippewa Tribal Council (August 2017).